Overview

 497

-Total complaints closed at stage 1
+Number of complaints closed at Stage 1 (frontline resolution)

 268

-Guiding Principle 3 Evidence Based Planning
+Guiding Principle 3 – Evidence Based Planning

 Evidence based planning is about applying what we know about the circumstances, needs and aspirations of a community, to plan and make decisions about services for them which will have the most benefit.
 This applies to all sectors of public services.
 In times where public services must do more with less available to them, it is imperative that we plan our services directly in relation to the evidence about where they are likely to have the greatest impact.
 Using evidence to influence service decisions moves away from historic models where services were provided in a ‘blanket’ manner, across a whole population with less reflection or evaluation with the people who are using them.